rpomponio/gam_visualization/README.md

 One can examine previously-saved plots from the [paper](link_missing) to compare with the plots from ones own data.

-An exmple plot is shown below, from Figure 2A:
+An exmple plot is shown below, from the dummy dataset:

 ![alt text](img/1_contours_demo.png)